digital-asset/daml/docs/source/daml/intro/8_Dependencies.rst

   :start-after:   - daml-stdlib
   :end-before: sandbox-options:

 You'll notice a module ``Test.Intro.Asset.TradeSetup``, which is almost a carbon copy of the Chapter 7 trade setup Scripts. ``data-dependencies`` is designed to use existing contracts and data types.
-DAML Script is not imported.
+Daml Script is not imported.
 In practice, we also shouldn't expect that the DAR file we download from the ledger using ``daml ledger fetch-dar`` contains test scripts.
 For larger projects it's good practice to keep them separate and only deploy templates to the ledger.

 Structuring Projects
 --------------------